-Set Visual Carry n
+Set Visual Carry n (Default=1)

-This feature does not work on the hpterm terminal emulator at the moment.
 The F5 and F6 keys move the screen display Backward and Forward one page.
 In doing this, they carry over one line from the previous display for context.
 You can vary the number of lines carried over from 0 to 9 with Set Vis Carry.